 The Company has an employee stock purchase plan whereby employees may contribute up to 15% of their compensation to purchase shares of the Company's common stock at 85% of the stock's fair market value at the lower of the beginning or end of each six-month offering period.
-At March 31, 2006, a total of 100,000 shares remain available for purchase by employees under the plan.
+At June 30, 2006, approximately 94,000 shares remain available for purchase by employees under the plan.